Building Better Bus Stops Can Be a Snap

 More than cost, the snap-on platforms are the kind of tactical urbanism that give city planners flexibility, as they can be just as easy to disassemble and reorganize or move.
 That’s ideal for testing out different platforms—a floating bus stop versus one with an integrated bus lane—or testing the efficiency of just one type in different areas.
 So while it won’t solve all that’s wrong with bus transit in the U.S., it’s a starting point for cities looking for solutions.

-“Cities have a lot urgency around changing their street, and waiting for a five-year or 10-year capital project to come through is too long,” Villere said.
+“Cities have a lot of urgency around changing their street, and waiting for a five-year or 10-year capital project to come through is too long,” Villere said.
 “Using low-cost and more flexible materials, it opens up the opportunity to change the street quickly, and not have to wait for restricted funding to come through, and to be able to extend the work farther.”

 In fact, several of these projects remain in the trial phase to test their impact and durability.
 In January, Oakland began piloting several of these boarding islands along Telegraph Avenue, which has been undergoing massive street improvement.
 One includes speeding up buses along the corridors as part of an effort to drive up ridership, which dipped after the installation of bike lanes in 2016 slowed down buses, according to People for Bikes.
 If the island proves to be efficient, Oakland city planner Sarah Fine told the blog that it will upgrade to concrete platforms as early as next year.